PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockC/README.md

 Video 1: Qué difícil es hablar el español.

 ## Textbooks
 In this block you will follow two books.
 The first book is great for conceptual understanding of NLP and the second book is focused towards hands-on NLP with Python.
+Furthermore, there's a third book for those interested in how human learn language and how NLP is used to research this field of cognition.

 1) D. Jurafsky, J.H.
 Martin, Speech and Language Processing, 3rd edition draft, 2022\
 Book website: [https://web.stanford.edu/~jurafsky/slp3/](https://web.stanford.edu/~jurafsky/slp3/) \